Culture and Heritage in the Cayman Islands

 fiddle and drum, sometimes a harmonica and guitar, along with items from the

-home including a spoon and bottle, washboard and grater.
+home including a grater, bottle and spoon or even a washboard.
 The local music scene

 has since grown tremendously; and we can now hear the influence of other